 No projections of future enrollments can be assured or guaranteed.
-Possible changes in student aid programs and in the general economy, as well as potential actions by the Board of Regents or the Legislature, could affect future enrollment.
+In particular, possible changes in student aid programs and in the general economy, as well as potential actions by the Board of Higher Education or the Legislature, make the current prediction of enrollments somewhat difficult.

-The Administration has attempted to develop realistic predictions by reviewing historical trends and seeking a consensus on various, non-quantifiable factors.
+The University (and the Board of Higher Education) has attempted to develop realistic predictions by reviewing historical trends and seeking a consensus of opinion on various, non-quantifiable factors.
 The resulting long-term enrollment estimates are as follows: